Microsoft Dividend Stock Analysis

 MICROSOFT DIVIDEND, EARNINGS AND PAYOUT RATIO

 A lower dividend payout ratio is generally better.
-It shows the company has ample room to raise the dividend in coming years.
-Or, withstand an earnings drop with out having to reduce the dividend.
+It shows the company has ample room to raise the dividend in the coming years.
+Or, withstand an earnings drop without having to reduce the dividend.

 MICROSOFT STOCK VALUATION

 Microsoft’s stock price has been on a tear.
 It has doubled over the past 2 years and trades near its 52 week high.
 The combination of a rising stock price along with rising earnings has left the price to earnings ratio bouncing around 25 times over the past few years.